chef/chef-web-docs/content/resources/remote_directory/_index.md

   description_list:
   - markdown: 'Configure group permissions for files.
 A string or ID that

-      identifies the group owner by group name, including fully qualified
+      identifies the group owner by group name or SID, including fully qualified

       group names such as `domain\group` or `group@domain`.
 If this value